-These may be ‘standalone’ committees or combined.
+These may be "standalone" committees or combined.
 Other common focus areas for board committees are governance, people and human resources, corporate responsibility and sustainability and workplace, health and safety.
-Ad hoc committees of the board may also be established from time to time to focus on transactional projects or as a mechanism for managing potential conflicts of interest on the board.
+Ad hoc board committees may also be established from time to time for transactional projects or as a mechanism for managing potential conflicts of interest on the board.

 The management team are employees of the company and will typically be responsible for implementing an entity’s strategic objectives, whilst operating within the values, codes of conduct, budget and risk appetite set by the board.
 The management team of a company will be led by the CEO who is often also a member of the board.